sebastiansauer/stats-nutshell/inference.md

 Bayes inference is concerned about the probability of your research hypothesis.

-It simply redestributes your beliefs based on new data (evidence) you observe:
+It simply redestributes your beliefs based on new data (evidence) you observe, see Figure @bfig-elief-update: